AdaCore/gnatstudio/docs/users_guide/vcs.rst

 where:

 *ISO-DATE*

-  A date with the ISO format YYYY-MM-DD.
+  A date with the ISO format: YYYY-MM-DD.

 *name*

   A name, generally the developer's name.

 *<e-mail>*

   The e-mail address of the developer surrounded with '<' and '>' characters.

 *HT*

   Horizontal tab (or 8 spaces)

-You can enter the *name* and *<e-mail>* items automatically by setting the `GPS_CHANGELOG_USER` environment variable.
+You can supply the *name* and *<e-mail>* items automatically by setting the `GPS_CHANGELOG_USER` environment variable.
 There are two spaces between the *name* and the *<e-mail>*::